-The bill amends the Public Health Code to clarify the reporting obligations of physicians and optometrists regarding a patient's ability to operate a motor vehicle safely.
+The bill amends section 5139 of the Public Health Code to clarify the reporting obligations of physicians and optometrists regarding patients' mental and physical qualifications to operate a motor vehicle.
 It establishes that while these professionals have no affirmative obligation to report, they may voluntarily do so without facing criminal or civil liability if they choose not to report.
-Specifically, it mandates that physicians must report to the Secretary of State if a patient has experienced a seizure, which could affect their driving qualifications.
+Specifically, it mandates that physicians must report to the secretary of state if a patient has experienced a seizure, and it outlines the process for submitting such reports, including recommendations for suspension periods based on the type of driver's license held by the patient.

 Statutes affected: Senate Introduced Bill: 333.5139